-- Bone conduction sound processors, if necessary for appropriate amplification of hearing loss.
+- Bone conduction sound processor headbands and prosthetic parts, if necessary for appropriate amplification of hearing loss.
 This benefit is available once every three Calendar Years for all Members. - Hearing assistive technology systems, if necessary, for appropriate amplification of hearing loss.
 This benefit is available once every three Calendar Years for all Members. - Necessary repair or replacement of such devices when the cost is not covered by a warranty. - These services and devices are not subject to your Deductible in-network.